daattali/beautiful-jekyll/draft/2022-11-21-whygooglecloudoss.md

 ![Google Kubernetes Engine](/assets/img/whygcpopensource/gke-icon.png "Google Kubernetes Engine Logo")

-*Google Kubernetes Engine is Google Cloud's fully managed Kubernetes offering availble in Standard or Autopilot mode*
+*Google Kubernetes Engine is Google Cloud's fully managed Kubernetes offering available in Standard or Autopilot mode*

 Despite donating Kubernetes to CNCF, Google continues to innovate, regularly contributing and updating the project.
 Google is the number one contributor to Kubernetes project by a significant margin (generally at least twice the volume of the next top contributor!).